Bergen, Norway

 When we asked people about industries and career opportunities in Bergen, they reponded:

 "Foreigners often work in a variety of industries in Bergen, including hospitality, retail, construction, and technology.
 Many foreigners also work in the fishing and oil industries, as well as in the service sector.
-Additionally, there are many opportunities for foreigners to work in the education sector, as well as in research and development," remarked one expat living in Bergen, Norway.
+Additionally, there are many opportunities for foreigners to work in the education sector, as well as in research and development," wrote one member in Bergen.

 What is life like in Bergen?